EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-be-loyal-to-your-employer-but-be-loyal-to-your-values-first.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: be-loyal-to-your-employer-but-be-loyal-to-your-values-first
 title: Be loyal to your employer, but be loyal to your values first
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=44
-categories:
-  - Uncategorized
 ---

 Keep your LinkedIn up to date.
 This isn't because you are not loyal to your employer.
 This is because you are loyal to your values.
 Sometimes, a company will pivot or simply evolve.
 In doing so, the company values may shift to the point where your values no longer align.